 Do you love quick and delicious noodle recipes like my kimchi fried noodles?

-Then also check out my Chinese egg noodles with oyster sauce and crunchy vegetables!
+Then you should also check out my Chinese egg noodles with oyster sauce and crunchy vegetables!
 Or how about my simple soy sauce noodles then?

 Best Kimchi Fried Noodles Recipe